intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 ### Step 3: Run Ollama

-You could then use Ollama to run LLMs on Intel GPUs as follows:

-- Open "Command Prompt" (cmd), and enter the extracted folder through `cd /d PATH\TO\EXTRACTED\FOLDER`
-- Run `ollama run deepseek-r1:7b` in the "Command Prompt" (you may use any other model)
+You could then use Ollama to run LLMs on Intel GPUs through running `ollama run deepseek-r1:7b` in the same "Command Prompt" (not the pop-up window).
+You may use any other model.

 <div align="center">
   <img src="https://llm-assets.readthedocs.io/en/latest/_images/ollama_portable_run_ollama.png"  width=80%/>